minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

        onto Kubernetes workers whose labels match the selector.

    * - :guilabel:`With Pod Anti-Affinity`
-     - Set the toggle to :guilabel:`ON` to repel pods from running on the same node as another similar pod.
+     - Set the toggle to :guilabel:`ON` to reduce the likelihood of pods running on the same node as another similar pod.

-       Use this option to choose whether to use the defined :guilabel:`Labels` for :kube-docs:`affinity or anti-affinity <concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity>`.
+       Configture this option to direct Kubernetes to use the defined :guilabel:`Labels` for :kube-docs:`affinity or anti-affinity <concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity>`.

        This option only displays if you select the :guilabel:`Node Selector` option.

    * - :guilabel:`Labels`
      - Add the label key:value pairs to use to define affinity or anti-affinity for pod placement.
        Select the key in the first dropdown and the value in the second dropdown.

+       The specified labels must allow MinIO to deploy all pods in the Tenant onto the Kubernetes cluster.

        Use the :guilabel:`+` button to add another label.
        Use the :guilabel:`-` button to remove a label.